snitch-org/snitch/CONTRIBUTING.md

 Do you like _snitch_ and want to contribute more frequently to it, maybe even influence design decisions for new features?
 You can request to become a maintainer.
 The process is open to anyone; you only have to successfully contribute one non-trivial change as an external contributor, following the instructions above (i.e., more than just fixing a typo in the readme, for example).
 Then, contact one of the maintainers to request to be included in the team.
 You should be accepted and on-boarded in the team immediately.
 Maintainers may also invite you to the team spontaneously if they value your contributions.
 You are always free to refuse this invitation and remain an external contributor, if that is your wish.

-Joining the team as maintainer comes with no responsibility to commit time or effort; however much you can give is enough.
+Joining the team as a maintainer comes with no responsibility to commit time or effort; however much you can give is enough.
 However, becoming a maintainer puts you in a position of leadership within the community, therefore you will be responsible for following the [code of conduct](CODE_OF_CONDUCT.md).
-Breaching this code may result in you be removed from the team.
+Breaching this code may result in you being removed from the team.

 Once you are part of the team as a maintainer, you can be nominated to become a mediator.
 Other mediators will review the application, and hopefully reach consensus on a decision.
-If no consensus is reached, a decision is made by majority vote.
+If no consensus is reached, the decision is made by majority vote.